Banks and credit unions can attract the attention generation by offering personalized financial advice they are looking for.

 Targeting this generation will be like no other, since you’re competing against other brands, as well as their preferred social media influencers.
-Credit unions, as well as banks, have a unique opportunity to make sure that as Gen Z’s money knowledge shapes, you’re helping to guide them along.
-Their willingness to trust influencers will also allow them to remain loyal to the one providing the best advice.
-Credit unions have the opportunity to offer that influence.
+Banks and credit unions have a unique opportunity to make sure that as Gen Z’s money knowledge shapes, they’re helping to guide them along.
+Gen Z’s willingness to trust influencers will also allow them to remain loyal to the one providing the best advice.
+Financial institutions have the opportunity to offer that influence.

 Connect on the Platforms They Want

 One unique aspect of Gen-Z is that they’re used to owning their own identity.
 They open social media accounts by the time they’re 13, connecting with friends, watching influencers and presenting to the world what they want.
 They have also often carried phones and connected with friends via text since they learned to type.

 That’s why it’s also important to help guide them towards savings, checking and credit accounts by interacting and engaging on the platforms they prefer.
 Sure, this means having digital solutions to banking.
 But it also requires interacting with them on the right social channels.